pascalhubacher/HitachiBlockAPI/README.md

 # StorageRestAPI<br />
 Storage Rest API Class<br />

 With this class it is a lot easier to work with the Configuration Rest API as it automatically gets the storage id and it creates/deletes sessions for all tasks.
-Also the responses are formatted in JSON so can easily select or search for specific information.
+Also the responses are formatted as a python dict to easily select or search for specific information.

 ## Available functions
 ### General